surbhimotghare/oncall-lens/README.md

-# Oncall Lens: Oncall Incident Summarizer
+# Oncall Lens: AI-Powered Incident Analysis System

-An intelligent web application that acts as an expert assistant for on-call engineers during incident response.
-Upload incident artifacts (logs, stack traces, diffs, screenshots) and get AI-powered summaries with historical context using advanced retrieval techniques.
+An intelligent web application that helps on-call engineers and SREs diagnose production issues in minutes instead of hours.
+Upload logs, stack traces, and code diffs to get instant intelligent analysis with root cause identification, historical context from past incidents, and actionable recommendations—all powered by advanced RAG + Agent techniques achieving 513% improvement in answer accuracy.

 > 📋 **Certification Challenge**: This project is part of the AI Engineering certification challenge.
 See [Certification-Challenge-Oncall-Lens.md](Certification-Challenge-Oncall-Lens.md) for detailed project planning, implementation progress, and evaluation results.